• Skip to main content

 • 4 large eggs

-• 7 tablespoon unsalted butter (5 tablespoon melted)
+• 7 tablespoons unsalted butter ((5 tablespoons melted))

 Instructions

-• In a small bowl, stir together butter, maple syrup and pumpkin pie spice until smooth; set aside.
+• In a small bowl, stir together the 8 tablespoons softened butter, maple syrup and pumpkin pie spice until smooth; set aside.

 Make Apple Popovers

 • In a medium bowl, whisk together flour and salt.
-In a blender combine milk, eggs and 5 tablespoon melted butter.
+In a blender combine milk, eggs and 5 tablespoons melted butter.
 Blend on medium-high speed 20 seconds.
 Whisk into flour mixture until just combined.
-Let stand at room temperature 30 min.
+Let stand at room temperature 30 minutes.

 • Meanwhile, heat oven to 450°F and place rack in lower third.
-Cut remaining 2 tablespoon butter into 12 pieces and divide among cups of a 12-cup popover pan.
+Cut remaining 2 tablespoons butter into 12 pieces and divide among cups of a 12-cup mini popover pan.
 Place 1 tablespoon apple into each cup.
-Just before baking, transfer pan to oven and heat until butter is melted and pan is hot, about 1 min.
+Just before baking, transfer pan to oven and heat until butter is melted and pan is hot, 1 to 2 minutes.

-• Carefully remove pan from oven and evenly pour batter over apples.
+• Carefully remove hot pan from oven and evenly pour batter over apples.
 Immediately return pan to oven.
-Bake 15 min (do not open oven).
-Reduce oven to 375°F and bake until popovers are crisp and browned, 18 to 20 min more.
+Bake 15 minutes (do not open oven).
+Reduce oven to 375°F and bake until popovers are crisp and browned, 18 to 20 minutes more.

-• Turn out popovers onto a wire rack and let cool 2 to 3 min.
-Serve hot with Maple Spiced Butter
+• Turn out popovers onto a wire rack and let cool 2 to 3 minutes.
+Serve hot with Maple Butter

 Notes

-Nutritional facts based per popover served with 1 tablespoon Maple-Spiced Butter.
+Nutritional facts based per popover served with 1 tablespoon Maple Butter.

 Nutrition